 When choosing a campaign to back, be sure you consider who will be interested in the information you spread.
 Ideally, the people most interested in the cause will be your ideal clients, patients, or customers.

 The best thing about national campaigns is that they become a national issue for a reason.
 These topics matter enough to garner national attention, so more than likely any campaign you get behind will speak to a segment of your audience.
 For example, October is National Breast Cancer Awareness Month.
-Chances are, as a doctor or attorney (or human being) you’ve been affected by breast cancer in some way.
-It’s all about knowing your audience and choosing a topic that you and your potential clients, patients or customers care about.
+Chances are, as a podiatrist or attorney (or human being) you’ve been affected by breast cancer in some way.
+It’s all about knowing your audience and choosing a topic that you and your potential clients, patients, or customers care about.

 We need to discuss how to use a national campaign to your advantage.
 Your first step should be to create fresh content.
 A blog post about your personal experience or feelings on the matter is an excellent start, as is an in-depth news article about how this is pertinent to your local community.
 For bonus points—and to prove to local media that you are able to speak in front of a camera—consider making a video that explains exactly why you are so passionate about the campaign.
 And it should go without saying, but be sure to spread the word on all of your social media accounts.